letskorabli/en/_posts/2025-02-26-002-ingame-purchases.md

 7. Paste the order code you just copied into the input box on the page, and click the blue button **Далее**.

 8. The page to pay with your bank card will now pop up.
-Note that there will be a tax of at least **5%** (5% of which will be collected by ЕРИП and the rest depending on the specific bank).
+Note that there will be a fee of at least **5%** (5% of which will be collected by ЕРИП and the rest depending on the specific bank).